 All our open consultations are here, and most only take a few minutes of your time.

-At the Commissioner’s Performance, Accountability, Scrutiny and Strategy (COMPASS) meetings, Michael Lane asks the Chief Constable, Olivia Pinkney, what Hampshire Constabulary’s strategy is for addressing the issues that require police attention in the Hampshire Constabulary policing area.
+At the Commissioner’s Performance, Accountability, Scrutiny and Strategy (COMPASS) meetings, the PCC asks the Chief Constable, Olivia Pinkney, what Hampshire Constabulary’s strategy is for addressing the issues that require police attention in the Hampshire Constabulary policing area.

 It is the Commissioner’s statutory role to hold the Chief Constable to account on the performance of the police force on behalf of the public, and the COMPASS meetings provide an opportunity to do this on a regular basis.
 You can normally attend these quarterly meetings, and submit a question to be addressed.
 The meetings are filmed and made publicly available.
 You can watch the COMPASS meetings here.